Green-Software-Foundation/patterns/docs/catalog/cloud/encrypt-what-is-necessary.md

 ## Solution
 - Carefully consider the sensitivity of the data that the application processes to understand if encryption is needed or not.
-- Revise policy of what is considered sensitive and understand which environment can impact this sensitivity.
+- Revise policy of what is considered sensitive and understand which environments can impact this sensitivity.
-- Choose the appropriate algorithm and the number of iterations in case of hashing based on your application's performance and security needs.
+- Choose the appropriate algorithm and number of iterations in case of hashing, based on your application's performance and security needs.

 ## SCI Impact
 `SCI = (E * I) + M per R` [Software Carbon Intensity Spec](https://grnsft.org/sci)
-Only encrypting what needs to be encrypted will impact SCI as follows:
+Only encrypting what is necessary impacts SCI as follows:
-E: Reducing the amount of data that needs encryption will reduce the amount of energy needed to encrypt/decrypt, and store the data.
+- E: Reducing the amount of data that needs encryption will reduce the amount of energy needed to encrypt/decrypt and store the data.

 ## Assumptions
-We assume that a significant amount of data is not sensitive and can be stored unencrypted.
+- There is an assumption that a significant amount of data is not sensitive and can be stored unencrypted.

 ## Considerations
 - Segregate data into sensitive and non-sensitive data and only encrypt the sensitive data.